penrose/penrose/tutorial/tutorial-p3.md

 # Part 3: Functions
 So far, we've directly declared substances in our diagram, which can then have some relationship with other substances in the diagram by the use of predicates.

 Now we will introduce functions in Penrose, which allow us to compose atomic substances in the diagram and define _new_ substances based on _existing_ ones.
-It's a very powerful feature and you will find it super convenient in your journey as a Penrose developer :airplane:.
+It's a very powerful feature and you will find it super convenient in your journey as a Penrose developer :airplane: :rose:.

 ## Table of Contents
 * [Tutorial Homepage](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial.md)